Hazarajat: Ethnic groups

 The Hazaras constitute the majority of the Hazarajat population.

 Language

-Dari and Hazaragi, dialects of the Persian language, are the official languages in Hazarajat.
+People in Hazarahat speak in Hazaragi an eastern dialect of Persian.
+Additionally, this accent is different in each different regions.
+Most popular accents in Hazarajat are Behsudi, Jaghori, Daikunki and north Afghanistan.

 Health

 Leprosy has been reported in the Hazarajat region of Afghanistan.
-The vast majority (80%) of the leprosy victims are Hazara.
+The vast majority (80%) of the leprosy victims are Pashtun.

 A 1989 report noted that common diseases in the Hazarajat included gastrointestinal infections, typhoid, whooping cough, measles, leprosy, tuberculosis, rheumatoid arthritis, and malaria.